-In the waiver modification, Kentucky acknowledges that tracking work hours is burdensome and tries to eliminate the burden by requiring a static number of hours.
-But even tracking these time limits would significantly add complexity and cost to the administration of the Medicaid program.
-Kentucky would need to develop a whole new system to track months towards the time limit, send notices to clients, and determine whether a beneficiary qualified for an exemption in that month.
-One of the key lessons of the Work Support Strategies initiative is that every time that a client needs to bring in a verification or report a change it adds to the administrative burden on caseworkers and increases the likelihood that clients will lose benefits due to failure to meet one of the requirements.
+Further, one of the key lessons of the Work Support Strategies initiative is that every time that a client needs to bring in a verification or report a change it adds to the administrative burden on caseworkers and increases the likelihood that clients will lose benefits due to failure to meet one of the requirements.
 In many cases, clients remain eligible and will reapply, which is costly to families who lose benefits as well as to the agencies that have to process additional applications.
 The WSS states found that that reducing administrative redundancies and barriers used workers' time more efficiently and also helped with federal timeliness requirements.
 An administrator in Idaho reported that unnecessary reevaluations resulted in wasting caseworkers' time and confusion for families.
-A Colorado WSS team member reflecting on their former processes noted "it was crazy-making for us... it was a constant workload for all of us."16 Adding new complicated requirements to Medicaid eligibility, including determining exemptions and tracking the hours of work, which often vary from month to month, would be a major step in the wrong direction.
+Adding new complicated requirements to Medicaid eligibility, including determining exemptions and tracking the hours of work, which often vary from month to month, would be a major step in the wrong direction.